Transparency

 Other Amex Benefits

-American Express cards come with a range of additional perks, with significant extras available on Gold and Platinum cards.
+American Express cards come with a range of additional perks, with the strongest extras available on Gold and Platinum cards.

 Lifestyle Benefits with the Platinum Card